php-etl/documentation/content/getting-started/satellite/_index.en.md

  * `http-api`: the micro-service will be operating an API, on which several URL routes can be registered. `http-api` is used for REST API.
  * `http-hook`: the micro-service will be operating an API on a single URL route. `http-hook` is used for webhooks.
 A webhook is a POST request sent to a URL.
 It's considered to be a means for one application to provide other applications with real-time information
  * `pipeline`: the micro-service will be operating a data pipeline, executed in the backend that can be executed as a cron job.
-For more information on pipelines, see [Pipeline](../pipeline/).
  * `workflow`: the micro-service will be orchestrating more than one data pipeline, executed in the backend that can be executed as a cron job

 #### Using Pipeline